SeldonIO/MLServer/docs/user-guide/deployment/seldon-core.md

   [V2 inference
   protocol](https://kserve.github.io/website/modelserving/inference_api/)) by
   setting the `protocol` field to `kserving`.
-- Pointing our model container to use our custom MLServer image, by specifying it on the `componentSpecs` section of the manifest.
+- Pointing our model container to use our **custom MLServer image**, by specifying it on the `image` field of the `componentSpecs` section of the manifest.
 - Adding a couple workarounds to ensure that the serving environment used by Seldon Core is compatible with the custom MLServer images.